-The Kentucky Board of Education (KBE) and Kentucky Department of Education (KDE) are proud to offer this exciting teacher leadership position.
+The Kentucky Board of Education (KBE) is proud to offer this exciting teacher leadership position.
 We believe this is an important and timely step as Kentucky moves forward in its commitment to inclusivity, engagement and empowerment statewide.

 The Composition, Authority and Duties of the Board

 The KBE has 15 members.
 The governor appoints 11 voting members, seven representing the Supreme Court districts and four representing the state at large.
 The additional members – the president of the Council on Postsecondary Education, the secretary of the Education and Labor Cabinet, a high school student and an active elementary or secondary school teacher – serve as non-voting members.

 As mandated by Kentucky law, the KBE develops and adopts the regulations that govern Kentucky's 171 public school districts and the actions of the KDE.

 The duties of the board as defined by Kentucky statutes include:

 - Oversee legislative budget priorities for KDE;